How To Write To Meditate: The Mindful Writing Method

 There’s a web service I use: FutureMe.
 It has a reminder to write as well as a date alarm to read that future letter on a given date.

-So, put that reminder Right now — on your mobile and desktop calendars.
+So, put that reminder on your calendar right now.

 3. Explore New Topics And Styles of Writing

 Initially, you may have difficulty finding words to write.
-For such moments, when you keep staring at a blank paper, here are helpful prompts:
+For such moments, when you keep staring at a blank page, here are helpful prompts:

 • Highlights of your day (yesterday or today).